2ndSightLab/rust-service/README.md

 __Summary__

 A Rust service library that can be used to run any service.
-Includes logging, configuration, and monitoring for disk space and memory usage.
+Includes logging, configuration, and monitoring for disk space and memory usage limits.

 This service has been rewritten to be a crate only.
 You can see how to use it in these two projects.
 I tested two services to make sure there are no hard-coded dependencies: